How Play Helps Kids Learn

-Educators and researchers agree that including play in a child’s day is good for both their learning and their health.
-Sponsored by the Phebe Anna Thorne School.
+Play is good for kids, both for learning and their health.
+Find out why from experts at the Phebe Anna Thorne School.

 “In play, a child is above his average age, above his daily behavior: In play it is as though he were a head taller than himself.” — Lev Vygotsky

 Many parents wonder, as they visit academically-oriented preschools: What has happened to the role of play in early education?
 Educators and researchers agree that including play in a child’s day is good for both their learning and their health.
 At the Phebe Anna Thorne School, play is a cornerstone of their educational philosophy.
 The school serves toddlers and preschoolers in their building on the Bryn Mawr campus, and has a kindergarten center on the Haverford College campus.

 “Play engages young children and empowers them to learn,” said Julie Carson, a preschool teacher at Thorne, in an online interview.
 “Children who learn through play feel capable and supported, even when they have a lot to master.
 It’s fun for a child to try new things within a game, or to learn something in a hands-on way from a teacher or friend, when they know the environment is positive, relaxed, and playful.
 At Phebe Anna Thorne, we think fun and learning should go hand-in-hand — and play provides a very natural, child-centered way to blend the two.”

 Preschoolers participate in two extended periods of play (90 minutes inside and an hour outside), as well as in more structured activities.
 The playground beside the building is large and shady.

 Thorne’s full day kindergarten program also incorporates play.
 Children have three recesses, in addition to play times in the classroom.
 Kindergartners have the opportunity to explore many areas of the Haverford College campus, from the duck pond and track to the art gallery and observatory.
 Teachers in the program stress the importance of play in the development of language, collaboration, and problem solving.